snarfed/hackermention/README.md

 This project is placed into the public domain.

 TODO:
+* Indie Map domains
+* find false negatives
+  * eg tantek.com, *.micro.blog
-remove dupes from results.reddit.csv remove false positives from endpoints.csv hostnames with no TLDs
+* remove false positives from endpoints.csv
-  *.pls (getkarma)
+  * hostnames with no TLDs
-  ...?
+  * ...?
+* HN 2016-present (BQ only has 2006-2016)

 # Projects